Updated October 2019

 The GLBT National Help Center is a non-profit organization that is dedicated to meeting the needs of the gay, lesbian, bisexual and transgender community and those questioning their sexual orientation and gender identity.
-Their Gay & Lesbian National Hotline, which began in 1996, is a primary program of the GLBT National Help Center.
+Their Gay & Lesbian National Hotline, which began in 1996 and utilizes a diverse group of LGBT volunteers, is a primary program of the GLBT National Help Center.
 They have 15,000 local resources for cities and towns across the country.

 The Human Rights Campaign, the largest national gay, lesbian, bisexual and transgender advocacy organization, envisions an America where GLBT people are ensured of their basic equal rights, and can be open, honest and safe at home, at work and in the community.
 HRC has close to 600,000 members—all committed to making this vision of equality a reality.
 Founded in 1980, HRC effectively lobbies in Congress, provides campaign support to fair-minded candidates, and works to educate the public on a wide array of topics affecting GLBT Americans, including relationship recognition, workplace, family, and health issues.
 The HRC Foundation engages in research and provides public education and programming.